lyderic/liberinvictus/content/livres/sapientia.md

 headless = false  # This file doesn't represent a page section. active = true  # Activate this widget? true/false

-title = "Polochon et le lutin" subtitle = "Une histoire fantastique avec des lutins, des dieux et un poney" date = ""
+title = "Sapientia"
+subtitle = "Un recueil de citations"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.